/*

 ///

-/// Before your application can call AssumeRoleWithSAML
+/// Before your application can call AssumeRoleWithSAML, you must configure

 /// your SAML identity provider (IdP) to issue the claims required by AWS.
 Additionally,